Haalon/SFG/README.md

+# SFG

-# SFG - Separated grammar research package
+Separated grammar research package

+## Introduction

 This package is centered around separated grammars and their inference/induction/restoration